wp-plugins/postaffiliatepro/readme.txt

 Yes it is.
 But you must have in mind, that you should not use any mandatory fields in Post Affiliate Pro signup.
 You should use only optional fields.

+= Is it possible to integrate this plugin with Magic members? = Yes it is.
+But this feature is just experimental at this time.

 == Screenshots ==

 1. Plugin add extra menu to your WP installation